Swing Kids (band)

-Swing Kids were a post-hardcore band from San Diego, California, during the mid-1990s.
+Swing Kids is a post-hardcore band from San Diego, California, during the mid-1990s.
 They were closely involved with and influenced by the forerunners of the San Diego hardcore punk scene of the 1990s.

 History

 Swing Kids formed in the mid-1990s, inspired by jazz and swing era ethics.
 The band was short lived, documenting their entire existence in a handful of songs over a couple of years.

-Swing Kids released a self-titled 7" EP which features four original tracks as well as a harsh version of Joy Division’s "Warsaw".
+Swing Kids released a self-titled 7-inch EP which features four original tracks as well as a harsh version of Joy Division’s "Warsaw".
 From that EP, the song "Blue Note" was listed by Vulture.com as number 83 of the 100 greatest emo songs.
-Soon after the band released their EP they followed up with a split 10" EP with Spanakorzo, which shared band member John Brady.
+Soon after the band released their EP they followed up with a split 10-inch EP with Spanakorzo, which shared band member John Brady.

 After a few short tours and a jaunt over to Europe, the band called it quits due to drummer Jose Palafox relocating to the Bay Area.
 Swing Kids managed to track one last song, "El Camino Car Crash" which is the additional track on the digital follow up of the band's entire collection, simply titled Discography.
 Over the years, this nine-song collection would become a staple for the Three One G community.

 The band did their few last shows recruiting Jimmy Lavalle to play second guitar.

-Guitarist and founding member of Swing Kids and Unbroken Eric Allen killed himself in 1998.
+Guitarist and founding member of Swing Kids and Unbroken Eric Allen committed suicide in 1998.
 The remaining members had the opportunity to play two benefit shows in Southern California raising thousands of dollars for charity.
 The shows or "funerals", as the band members looked at it, displayed that the bands spirit will live on, and showcased the evolution of the remaining members musicianship.

-The documentation of these shows was a self-titled 7" single featuring an updated version of "Situation on Mars" as well as a new track titled, "Fake Teeth".
+The documentation of these shows was a self-titled 7-inch single featuring an updated version of "Situation on Mars" as well as a new track titled, "Fake Teeth".

-Swing Kids played two reunion shows, both with Unbroken: a mostly secret show on May 8, 2009, at the Ché Cafe at UCSD in San Diego, CA and on May 9, 2009, at the Glass House in Pomona, CA. The Pomona show was a benefit for selected charities, and tickets were sold out very shortly after going on sale, despite the $25 price.
-According to fans, the shows ranged from "really, really, good" to "amazing, totally unbelievable."
-Eric Allen's mom came out right before the last Unbroken song at the Glasshouse show and thanked everyone briefly.

 In 2011, Justin Pearson, Jose Palafox, Jimmy LaVelle and John Brady, accompanied by Nathan Joyner, briefly reunited under the name Blue Note, for a short tour of Europe.

+Swing Kids will reunite March 30, 2025 at The Casbah in San Diego, CA at day two of Grey, Dry and G’old - A Mini Transfronterizo Fest alongside Negative Blast, Agonista (John Brady’s current band), Prisoner, Fractal, Death Blows To Empire and Nanobel.